AgalmicVentures/Werk/README.md

 A reloadable configuration system which can read from multiple `ConfigSource`s (allowing integration with standard formats as well as custom and proprietary ones) and propagate updates to a set of `Configurable` objects.
-As `Config`s are read, the values are logged, allowing for future reconstruction.
+As `Config`s are read, the values are logged, making everything auditable.

 ### Commands
 To allow for easy configuration of actions, and also user input, string command